Diebbo/assignment-4-computational-geometry/chapters/task4.typ

 - $p_i = (x_p, y_p) |-> p_i^* : y = x_p x - y_p$.
 - $ell : y = m x + b |-> ell^* = (m, -b)$.

-Recall the Duality property, that states that a primal point $p$ lies above a primal line $ell$ if and only if the dual point $ell^*$ lies above the dual line $p^*$.
+Recall the Duality property, which states that a primal point $p$ lies above a primal line $ell$ if and only if the dual point $ell^*$ lies above the dual line $p^*$.
 Therefore, the problem becomes to find the dual line $p_i^*$